-- Lightly cover dry skin like your knees, elbows, fingers and toes.
+- Lightly cover dry skin like your knees, elbows, backs of hands and fingers and toes.

 - Slightly bend your knuckles as you apply over them.
 Keeping your fingers straight will give you white creases from the wrinkles in your knuckles.
 Bending them a little (like a claw) allows the tanning mouse to get into the creases of of your knuckles.

 - Make sure you cover the area between your fingers.
 It’s a giveaway that your tan is fake if you have white webs between your fingers when you spread them.
 (Hubs and I made that mistake today.
-No worries, I’ll just apply a little before bed tonight and be good as new tomorrow.
+No worries, I’ll just apply a little before bed tonight and it will be fixed in the morning.

 - Exfoliate before you apply.